drhenner/ror_ecommerce/README.md

     heroku labs:enable user-env-compile -a myapp

+This is needed for using sendgrid on heroku(config/initializers/mail.rb):

+    heroku config:add SENDGRID_USERNAME=xxxxxxxxxxx
+    heroku config:add SENDGRID_PASSWORD=xxxxxxxxxxxxxxx

 ##Quick Evaluation

 If you just want to see what ror_ecommerce looks like, before you enter any products into the database, run the following command: